ml-cube/ml3-platform-docs/md-docs/user_guide/segment.md

 # Segment

-A Segment is a subset of the population, created according to a specific set of rules.
-A [Task] can include several Segments, each defined by its own rule and monitored in parallel alongside the whole population.
+A Segment is a subset of the data distribution that identifies a sub-domain inside the data.
+It is defined by a set of rules over data dimensions and metadata.
+A [Task] can include several Segments and there are no constrains about how they are specified.
+Indeed, two Segments can have some intersections in the data space.

+When Segments are specified for a [Task], monitoring is performed both on the whole data, called _all population_, and for each Segment.
 The objective of a Segment is to allow the analysis of specific groups of data, whose variations might go unnoticed if only the whole population is monitored.

 Segments, similarly to the [Data schema], must be defined before sending any data to the Platform.
 They must to be created all at once, as they can't be modified upon creation.
 Additionally, their definition needs to happen after the creation of the Data Schema, as the rules for the Segment are based on the columns defined there.

 ## Segment Structure